kazcare/hangman/README.md

 ### Bugs
 #### Bugs Fixed

-Game was only showing the image to let user know the progress.
-Added a message with number of attempts remaining.
+Game was only showing the image to let user know the progress, which could be hard for some user to understand how many attempts were remaing.
+So added a message with number of attempts remaining.